duvallj/1kbwc/README.md

 ### How do I contribute cards
 Look in the `bwc/cards` directory!
-There are lots of example cards, pick on and start copying its layout
+There are lots of example cards, pick on and start copying its layout It's recommended you use the provided `maker/maker.html` to do the repetitive boilerplate for you!